Leading Flow Meter Manufacturers

 Flow Meter Parts and Configurations

-Flow meters are made from a variety of materials, including plastic and industrial metals like bronze and iron (e.g. cast, ductile).
-Some flow meters are built with specially selected materials that will maximize results.
-Generally speaking, flowmeters possess three main elements known as the primary device, transducer, and transmitter (or pressure transmitter).
-The transducer and transmitter are heavily interdependent on each other since the transducer senses fluid flow through the primary device and the transmitter translates the information from the transducer into a signal that can be interpreted.
+Flow meters are crafted from various materials, including plastic and industrial metals such as bronze and iron (both cast and ductile types).
+Some flow meters feature meticulously selected materials to enhance performance.
+Typically, these devices are composed of three primary components: the primary device, the transducer, and the transmitter (or pressure transmitter).
+The transducer and transmitter operate in tandem, with the transducer detecting the fluid flow through the primary device and the transmitter converting this information into a readable signal.

 Types of Flow Meters